Krishna Raja Wadiyar IV: Education and arts

 Krishnaraja Wodeyar IV set up numerous educational infrastructures and institutions.
 Krishnaraja Wadiyar was the first chancellor of Banaras Hindu University (whose co-founder he also was) and the University of Mysore (whose founder he was).
 The latter was the first university chartered by an Indian province.
 The Indian Institute of Science at Bangalore, which was initiated during his mother's tenure as regent, functionally started during his reign in 1911 with a gift of 371 acres (1.5 km2) of land and a donation of funds.

-The maharaja was a patron of Indian, both Carnatic and Hindustani, and Western classical music.
+The maharaja was a patron of Indian music, both Carnatic and Hindustani, and Western classical music.
 He was an accomplished musician and, like his predecessors, patronised fine arts.
 The maharaja was a connoisseur of Carnatic and Hindustani music himself.
 He played eight musical instruments: flute, violin, saxophone, piano, mridangam, nadaswara, sitar, and veena.
 Members of the Agra Gharana, including Nattan Khan and Ustad Vilayat Hussain Khan, were guests of the maharajah at Mysore, as were Abdul Karim Khan and Gauhar Jan.
 Barkatullah Khan was a palace musician from 1919 until his death in 1940.

 Asthana Vidwan Kadagathur Seshacharya has written various works and is famous for his contributions towards Sanskrit and Kannada literature.
 The maharaja also composed many poems in Kannada himself.